2600hz/kazoo/applications/crossbar/doc/metaflows.md

 What DTMF triggers a metaflow collection?
 Typically this would be '*' or '#', but could ostensibly be any DTMF.

     "binding_digit":"*"

+There is also a global flag in `system_config/konami` key `use_fast_rearm` which allows immediate retries of failed entries; defaults to 'false'.
+When 'true', the binding digit will typically reset the previous input allowing the user to start over at any time if they made a mistake.
+This also means you can't have the binding digit in the number sequence that follows, because the binding digit will discard the prior digits.
+For example if your binding digit is '*' and you have "123*456" number configured when you dial "*123*456" it will activate metaflow "456", not "123*456".
+An exception to this rule when you need a double binding digit, so binding digit '*' and number "*" is a valid shortcut.
+Another valid example is binding digit '*' and number "*123", so when you dial "**123" the first '*' is the binding digit that arms metaflows, but the second '*' is part of the number and will be treated as "*123", not as just "123".

 ###### Digit Timeout